-To provide assistance to NEW LeadershipTM National Network Partners, CAWP agrees to:
+To provide assistance to NEW Leadership® National Network Partners, CAWP agrees to:

-- Authorize use of NEW LeadershipTM registered name and logo. - Provide each member of the partner team with access to a password-protected web repository that includes NEW LeadershipTM curricular instructions, materials, and samples. - Provide attendance at NEW LeadershipTM New Jersey for two representatives from each partner institution before their inaugural program. - Provide an orientation session the evening prior to NEW LeadershipTM New Jersey to review the process of program planning and development. - Provide meals and program materials for the partner representatives attending NEW LeadershipTM New Jersey. - Engage in ongoing consultation and assistance to partners regarding issues related to first year program development. - Make available a CAWP staff member to attend the partner's first NEW LeadershipTM
+- Authorize use of NEW Leadership registered name and logo. - Provide each member of the partner team with access to a password-protected online repository that includes NEW Leadership® curricular instructions, materials, and samples. - Provide in-person training at the Susan N. Wilson NEW Leadership® New Jersey summer institute for two representatives from each partner institution the summer before their inaugural program. - Provide an orientation session the evening prior to NEW Leadership® New Jersey to review the process of program planning and development. - Provide meals and program materials for the partner representatives attending NEW Leadership® New Jersey. - Engage in ongoing consultation and assistance to partners regarding issues related to first year program development. - Make available a CAWP staff member to attend the partner's first NEW Leadership® program to help facilitate sessions, coordinate programming, assist with on-site troubleshooting, and review

-- program to help facilitate sessions, coordinate programming, assist with on-site troubleshooting, and review the program with partner staff. - Include the partner institution in CAWP and NEW LeadershipTM publications and promotional materials, including the CAWP newsletter, NEW LeadershipTM brochure and NEW LeadershipTM website. - Provide continuing guidance on NEW LeadershipTM National Network partner programs as they develop over time. - Facilitate communication and cooperation among the partners through the National Network partner listserv and provide access to all National Network and NEW LeadershipTM resources, such as referral of students, speakers, workshop leaders and political women.
+- the program with partner staff. - Include the partner institution in CAWP and NEW Leadership® publications and promotional materials, including the CAWP newsletter, NEW Leadership® brochure, and NEW Leadership® website - Provide continuing guidance to NEW Leadership® National Network partner programs as they develop over time. - Facilitate communication and cooperation among the partners through the National Network partner listserv and periodic virtual partner meeting in order to provide access to all National Network and NEW Leadership resources, such as referral of students, speakers, workshop leaders, and political women.